awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticsearch-domain-advancedsecurityoptionsinput.md

 ## Properties<a name="aws-properties-elasticsearch-domain-advancedsecurityoptionsinput-properties"></a>

 `Enabled`  <a name="cfn-elasticsearch-domain-advancedsecurityoptionsinput-enabled"></a>
 True to enable fine\-grained access control\.
+You will need to enable Encyption to use this\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InternalUserDatabaseEnabled`  <a name="cfn-elasticsearch-domain-advancedsecurityoptionsinput-internaluserdatabaseenabled"></a>
 True to enable the internal user database\.
+You will need to enable Encyption to use this\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MasterUserOptions`  <a name="cfn-elasticsearch-domain-advancedsecurityoptionsinput-masteruseroptions"></a>
 Specifies information about the master user\.
+You will need to enable Encyption to use this\.
 *Required*: No
 *Type*: [MasterUserOptions](aws-properties-elasticsearch-domain-masteruseroptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)